-After Home Closing, Which Documents Should I Keep?
+After Home Closing, Which Documents Should Be Kept?

 Home buyers sign an enormous pile of home closing documents to buy a home.
-The loan documents, which make up the largest numbers of pages, can total 100 pages or more.
+The loan documents, which make up the largest numbers of pages, can total hundreds of pages or more.
 It's absolutely insane, and many of those documents are not for the buyer's benefit as much as for the lender (to avoid a potential future lawsuit).
-You probably do not have room to store all of these documents after closing, as they would eat up substantial storage space.
-Who keeps paperwork nowadays, anyway?
+You may not have room to store all of these documents after closing, as they would likely take up storage space.

 Your real estate agent should be able to give you a copy of the transaction documents because real estate brokers are required to keep a file on each buyer and seller.
 However, closing documents are typically kept by the closing agent, lawyer or escrow officer.
 This paperwork is separate from the documents associated with contract negotiations and will include financial and legal documents.